sharvanc/fbref-player-match-log-scrapper-updated/README.md

 successfully scraping the match logs for Premier Leage forwards for the 2022-2023 season using BeautifulSoup, from fbref.com.

-* This scraper code is developed for educatinal purposes only, if the website doesn't allow this kind of acts, I'm totally okay with taking this down.
+#### Note : This scraper code is developed for educatinal purposes only, if the website doesn't allow this kind of acts, I'm totally okay with taking this down.